iMovR Olympus Treadmill Desk Review

 Disclosure: iMovR and WorkWhileWalking have mutual ownership interest*

-[8/7/2017]: iMovR’s highly popular UpStage Treadmill Desk Line (including the Olympus and UpTown) is sunsetting.
-It is being replaced by iMovR’s new, 100% Made-in-America, Freedom Treadmill Desk Line (featuring the Energize and Cascade desks).
-Follow the links provided to read our new reviews.
+[12/12/2017: iMovR’s highly popular UpStage Treadmill Desk Line (including the Olympus and UpTown) has been replaced by iMovR’s new Made-in-America Freedom Treadmill Desk Line (featuring the Energize and Cascade desks).]

 Gold medalist performance on a silver medalist’s salary